New York State Tenement House Act: New Law Tenements

-Aesthetically, the New Law coincided with the rise of Beaux-Arts architecture in the United States.
-The sandstone faces and gargoyles and filigreed terracotta of the previous twenty years of tenement design gave way to more abstractly classical ornamentation of this urbane, international and more grandiose Parisian style.
-Because the New Law's required courtyard consumed more space than the 1879 law's air shaft, New Law tenements tended to be built on multiple lots or on corner lots to conserve space for dwelling units—the source of revenue for the tenement owner.
-A typical Lower East Side street will be lined with five-story, un-ornamented pre-law (pre-1879) and six-story, fancifully decorated Old Law (pre-1901) tenements with the much bulkier grand-style New Law Tenements on the corners, always at least six stories tall.
+Required under the New Law to include a large courtyard which consumed more space than the 1879 Old Law's air shafts, New Law tenements tend to be built on multiple land lots or on corner lots to conserve space for dwelling units, the renting of which is the money-making purpose of the structure.
+In the early 21st century, a typical Lower East Side or East Village street will still be lined with five-story, austerely unornamented pre-law (pre-1879) tenements and six-story, bizarrely decorated Old Law (1879–1901) tenements, with the much bulkier, grand-style New Law tenements on the corners, always at least six stories tall.